Banded Tuition Can Save You Money—and Help You Graduate Faster

 Will my eligibility for financial aid be impacted by banded tuition?

 Your eligibility will likely be the same if you are enrolled in 12–18 credit hours; however, individual circumstances can vary.
 It is important to know that federal, state, and institutional financial aid can be limited beyond the fourth year of college.
 Some Indiana state-aid programs require completion of 30 credits each academic year.

 How do the refund periods play out with banded tuition?

 The following examples only address changes in tuition and fees:

-- A student in 15 hours drops to 12 within the 60, 40, and 20 percent refund periods, then adds 3 credit hours (no change in tuition because the student stayed in the banded range).
+- A student in 15 hours withdraws to 12 within the 60, 40, and 20 percent refund periods, then adds 3 credit hours (no change in tuition because the student stayed in the banded range).

-- A student in 15 hours drops to 9 hours within the 100 percent refund period (the student receives a 100 percent refund on the banded rate and is then assessed the per-credit-hour rate for 9 hours).
+- A student in 15 hours withdraws to 9 hours within the 100 percent refund period (the student receives a 100 percent refund on the banded rate and is then assessed the per-credit-hour rate for 9 hours).

 - A student in 9 hours picks up 6 hours during the 100 percent refund period (the student is now in 15 hours and is moved to the banded rate; the banded rate replaces the 9-hour rate).

 - A student in 16 hours drops 3 hours at 0 percent (after refund periods); on the same day, the student adds 3 hours.